brianrackle/brianrackle.github.io/_posts/2014-08-03-easy-timing.md

 double duration = (double)(clock - begin) / CLOCKS_PER_SEC;
 {% endhighlight %}

-The code isn't hard but can get repetitious.
-Thankfully, C++11 introduces a better way to manage date and time with the, `<chrono>` header.
-Useful for timing, STL introduces the following:
+The code isn't hard, but it does lack clarity.
+Thankfully, C++11 introduces a better way to manage date and time with the `<chrono>` header. `<chrono>` is best understood by starting with the building block of measuring time, the clock.
+And amazingly we are given more than a single choice of clocks.
+The following clocks are available in `<chono>`:

 * `std::chrono::high_resolution_clock`
   * a clock with the smallest tick period available.